Detecting Data Contamination in LLMs via In-Context Learning: Related Works

+Many approaches rely on reference models for calibrating the entropy \citep{min2024silolanguagemodelsisolating, maini2024didyoutrain}.
+Similarly, \cite{carlini2022extracting} proposes estimating entropy using zlib library.
+More recent approaches leverage held-out data to train a model-calibrated contamination classifier \citep{maini2024didyoutrain, barshalom2025learningllmoutputsignatures}. \abbrv{} in a way follows the general structure of reference-based criteria, but it uses the same model as a reference, adapting to its internal confidence distribution.

-Numerous approaches have been proposed to estimate benchmark contamination.
+Numerous approaches analyzed benchmark contamination in LLMs.
 For example, \cite{yang2023rethinkingbenchmarkcontaminationlanguage} show that simple n‑gram overlap de‑duplication is insufficient, as paraphrases, translations, and variations of test samples can still leak into training data. \cite{golchin2024timetravelllmstracing} observed that some models, when given only the name of a benchmark, can recreate its questions. \cite{oren2023provingtestsetcontamination} compare the loss when samples are presented in a canonical order versus a random order, under the assumption that a contaminated model will favor the former.
 Other approaches measure whether the model can reconstruct masked answers or even answer without being given the question \citep{deng2024investigatingdatacontaminationmodern, balepur2024artifactsabductionllmsanswer}.
 However, such methods often suffer from low recall or rely on narrow assumptions about the targets, whereas \abbrv{} avoids these limitations entirely.

 Recent studies prove that the problem of membership inference is inherently hard, especially in the era of LLMs trained on massive corpora and usually for just a single epoch, rendering most prior methods ineffective \citep{maini2024didyoutrain, duan2024membershipinferenceattackswork, carlini2022extracting}.
 Instead, \cite{maini2024didyoutrain} proposed dataset-level approaches to achieve meaningful results, but they require access to held-out identically distributed samples. \abbrv{} follows the dataset-level setup, though it works without additional constraints.